Our free online JPG to Word converter lets you transform images into editable DOCX documents. No registration or software to install.

 What image formats are supported?

-Yes.
-Whether your file is JPG, JPEG, PNG, TIFF, BMP, or HEIC, Smallpdf supports most common image types.
-Just upload the file, follow the steps, and let our JPG to DOCX converter handle the rest in seconds—no need to worry about compatibility.
+Smallpdf supports most common image types: JPG, JPEG, PNG, TIFF, BMP, or HEIC.
+Just upload the file, follow the steps, and let our JPG to DOCX converter handle the rest in seconds.
+No need to worry about compatibility.